is described by its creator as a "whimsical collect 'em up platformer", and it uses pick-up mechanics similar to Lyle in Cube Sector

 - Locomotive Level: Which leads to yet another ending.

-- Train Job: Cowboys and robot cowboys will frequently pop out of doors in the train levels, holding a gun or a bomb.
+- Train Job: Reaching one of the endings involves pulling this by putting moneybags from the train levels onto a Win Teleporter.
+Additionally, cowboys and robot cowboys will frequently pop out of doors in the train levels, holding a gun or a bomb.

 - Secret Level: A few, actually, and they can be accessed using any shiny orb with the prompt "???".
 Your rewards for beating them range from powerful guns to one-use keys that work on any locked door.